How can I design an effective in-class student worksheet for PhET simulations?

 In this document, we will discuss using PhET in a guided worksheet.
-This is a strategy which has been found to support student learning [Chamberlain et al. 2014, Moore et al. 2013, Perkins et al. 2012, Moore et al. 2014].
+This is a strategy which has been found to support student learning (Chamberlain et al. 2014; Moore, Herzog, and Perkins 2013; Perkins et al. 2012; Moore et al. 2014).
 See also our recommendation on Facilitating Activities using PhET.
 In particular, how do we help students use the questions and the simulation to think about the physics, or to practice new skills – not just focus on getting to the end of the worksheet?

 We have developed significant resources for the K12 community around activity design and facilitation, which may also serve as useful resources.
 See Designing Activities for K12 and Facilitating Activities for K12.
 Our one-page guide to PhET Activities using Guided Inquiry is another helpful resource.

 Activity worksheets should be as short as possible -- aim for 4 pages or less, covering about 3 learning goals.
 It might be better to have several shorter activities than one longer one, to keep students focused on the key ideas.
 Longer activity sheets can lead to a focus on just ‘getting through’ the entire activity, and reduce your opportunities to have rich discussions with your students.
 Eliminating any explicit instructions on how to use the simulation often helps to keep the worksheet concise.
 For a good example of a short activity, click the thumbnail to the right.

 Within the activity, use short, simple questions, leaving plenty of open space for student work.
 Keeping it simple allows opportunities for students to engage in meaningful exploration and discussion of the simulation.